Frequently Asked Questions

 Are Honors courses more difficult than regular classes?

 Honors courses aren't harder; they’re different.
 They challenge students through reading, writing, active community engagement, and discussion.
 You will be surrounded by peers and faculty who motivate you to dig a bit deeper and to be an active participant in your classes.

 What if I decide not to continue in Honors?

 You may leave the Honors Program at any time.
 Credits earned through Honors count toward graduation and the general education requirements.

 You do not pay any additional fees for participating in the Honors Program.
 In fact, Honors is able to offer a limited number of partial tuition waivers to select students.

 Can I still join Honors if I’m already a college student?

 Yes, Honors is happy to have students who enter our program with post-high school college experience, either from UND or from another institution.
 We can work with you individually to help you navigate Honors requirements.
 We are a flexible, student-centered program, and can make accommodations to compensate for your previous college coursework.
 You can also complete a transfer student application if you are coming from another institution.

 There are several ways to engage and take on leadership roles within the Honors Program.
-You can be an Honors Ambassador who represents the program at various recruitment events throughout the year; you can seek leadership within the Honors Program Student Organization (HPSO) and help to come up with programming and events for other Honors students; you can serve on the Honors Committee, consisting of select faculty, staff, and students, to advise on Honors policies; you can also be a member or officer of the Honors Service Learning Group (H-SLuG); and you can create your own projects, initiatives, publications, or collaborations!
+You can be an Honors Ambassador who represents the program at various recruitment events throughout the year; you can seek leadership within the Honors Program Student Organization (HPSO) and help to come up with programming and events for other Honors students; you can serve on the Honors Committee, consisting of select faculty, staff, and students, to advise on Honors policies; and you can create your own projects, initiatives, publications, or collaborations!